rcolepeterson/rcp-nextjs-appengine/README.md

 ### Debugging locally

-I am able to debug server side code using the following in my VSCODE launch.json file
+I am able to debug server side code using the following in my vscode launch.json file

 ```javasscipt
 {